danielna/danielna.github.com/_posts/2012-12-18-moving-to-jekyll.md

 Unfortunately for prospective Jekyll users, the default docs are kind of horrendous.
 The <a href="http://jekyllbootstrap.com/lessons/jekyll-introduction.html" title="Jekyll Introduction" target="_blank">introduction at jekyllbootstrap</a> is a much better place to start.

+<a href="http://github.com/danielna/danielna.github.com" title="Blog source @ github" target="_blank">Hosting things on github</a> is also really, really awesome.

 <hr>

 Any posts predating this post are cherrypicked from old blogs.